 College guidance begins during the spring of a student’s sophomore year, where students and families meet with their college counselor for initial discussions.
 During the junior year students meet regularly in small groups with the college counselor to consider schools to visit and possible courses of study.
 They are also prepared for standardized tests, if relevant, and take them during this time.
 Students are encouraged to pursue visits during the summer between junior and senior year.
 During the fall of senior year, students finalize application lists, receive support in completing essays and applications via letters of recommendation, and work one-on-one with their college counselor to complete the process.

 What exactly makes Sora students stand out with regard to colleges and universities?
-Chris Wilson, Sora’s college admissions consultant, states that “colleges remark that they are impressed with students from Sora because they have already shown not only an interest in a specific area but also an aptitude, which has been demonstrated through their hands-on independent projects.
+Chris Wilson, Sora’s Head of Schools, states that “colleges remark that they are impressed with students from Sora because they have already shown not only an interest in a specific area but also an aptitude, which has been demonstrated through their hands-on independent projects.
 That kind of exposure early on is invaluable.”